What Is All Mountain Snowboarding? Find Out Right Now!

 This would really struggle to keep up with the Surfer in deep powder.

-However, with the all mountain board you could more easily hit the park and jib line on the way home.
+However, the all-mountain board could more easily hit the park and jib line on the way home.

 • Twin shape (same forwards and backwards)